How can i increase my estrogen naturally

 Studies have shown in cases where estrogen levels are low, such as during perimenopause and menopause, phytoestrogens exert a mild estrogenic effect by partially occupying estrogen receptors, providing some relief from symptoms including hot flushes, vaginal dryness, and mood swings.

 Soybeans and soy products are excellent sources of isoflavones, one of the most important groups of phytoestrogens.
+Soy isoflavones, in particular, have been linked to a lower risk of breast cancer due to their estrogenic effects.
 Incorporating soy into your diet can be easily achieved through foods like tofu, tempeh, soy milk, and edamame.
-Additionally, other legumes such as chickpeas, peanuts, and beans also offer a healthy dose of isoflavones,
+Additionally, other legumes such as chickpeas, peanuts, and beans also offer a healthy dose of isoflavones.

 3. Flax seeds:

 Flaxseeds are rich in lignans, which the body can convert into phytoestrogens.
-Lignans are beneficial for managing estrogen levels and also serve as an excellent source of omega-3 fatty acids, which are essential fats that the body can't produce on its own.
-This study of women experiencing menopausal symptoms found that incorporating flaxseed into their diet for three months led to a reduction of symptoms.
+Lignans may influence estrogen metabolism, potentially helping to balance hormone levels.
+Lignans are beneficial for managing estrogen levels and also serve as an excellent source of omega-3 fatty acids, which are essential fats that the body can’t produce on its own.
+Some studies are exploring the potential impact of flaxseed phytoestrogens on ovarian cancer risk.
+More research is needed to confirm these potential health benefits.
+Of women experiencing menopausal symptoms found that incorporating flaxseed into their diet for three months led to a reduction of symptoms.

 4. Dark chocolate: